Say Goodbye to Constipation: Top High-Fiber Foods to Keep You Regular

 Recommended Daily Fiber Intake

-Top High-Fiber Foods to Combat Constipation
+Top High-Fiber Foods

 1. Legumes

-- Lentils: Lentils are a powerhouse of fiber, with about 15.6 grams of fiber per cup.
+- Lentils: 15.6 grams of fiber per cup.

 2. Whole Grains

-- Quinoa: Offers around 5 grams of fiber per cup.
+- Quinoa: About 5 grams per cup.

 3. Vegetables

-- Brussels Sprouts: These contain around 4 grams of fiber per cup.
+- Brussels sprouts: 4 grams per cup.

-- Carrots: One cup offers about 4 grams of fiber.
+- Carrots: 4 grams per cup.

 4. Fruits

-- Raspberries: These offer a high fiber content of 8 grams per cup.
+- Raspberries: 8 grams per cup.

 5. Nuts and Seeds

-- Flaxseeds: These contain about 7.6 grams of fiber per ounce.
+- Flaxseeds: 7.6 grams per ounce.

 Daily Dietary Suggestions